We created a free email series with Tips and Examples of Amazon Behavioral Questions.

 Summarize the Behavioral Question out loud

 Repeat the behavioral question that was asked from you out loud.
-This is the best way to ensure that you understood it properly and the interviewer should tell you otherwise.
+It is the best way to ensure that you understood the question correctly, and the interviewer should tell you otherwise.

-Behavioral questions at Amazon requires preparation.
+Preparing for the behavioral interview questions at Amazon requires preparation.
+If you want to read examples of Amazon behavioral questions and answers, register for our free email series.
 Practice makes perfect.
 If you want to receive truthful feedback before a real interview, have a mock interview on Mocki.co.